 NOTE 1: This soup could get way too salty if you add any more than I’ve called for.
 So just be conservative there and then salt as needed at the end.

-NOTE 3: If you don’t feel like it, you can skip the garlic step here, and substitute 2 to 3 TBSP pre-roasted garlic paste (from your grocer’s produce department).
+NOTE 3: If you don’t feel like it, you can skip the garlic step here, and substitute 2 to 3 tablespoons of pre-roasted garlic paste (from your grocer’s produce department).
 Fine, in a pinch!